marcotoronto/rdm-test/content/02_file_formats.md

 ### Warm-up - Exercise 1
 {: .no_toc}
 {: .label .label-green }

+<p style="margin-bottom: 10px"></p>

 A dancing club in Saskatoon has kept its documents since the early 2000s.
 Recently, a club member wanted to refer back to an agenda from July 5, 2003 (please see the WordPerfect file below) but was unable to open it.

 Could you <a href="exercise_files/Agenda July 5th.wpd" target="_blank"> download that document </a>  and try to recover it on your machine?

 Please share your experience in Padlet

 [//]: # (activity link: https://bit.ly/rdmactivity)